THE 2021 COGAIN SYMPOSIUM

-The Symposium on Communication by Gaze Interaction organized by the COGAIN Association (http://cogain.org/) will be co-located with ETRA 2020 (https://etra.acm.org/2020/), the ACM Symposium on Eye Tracking Research & Applications.
-ETRA 2020 will take place in Stuttgart, Germany, from June 2nd to the 5th.
+The Symposium on Communication by Gaze Interaction organized by the COGAIN Association (http://cogain.org/) will be co-located with ETRA 2021 (https://etra.acm.org/2021/), the ACM Symposium on Eye Tracking Research & Applications.
+ETRA 2021 will take place (virtually) in Stuttgart, Germany, from May 25th to the 27th.

 Founded in 2008 as a continuation of the COGAIN Project (a network of excellence supported by the European Commission’s IST 6th framework program from 2004 to 2009), the COGAIN Association aims to promote research and development in the field of gaze-based interaction in computer-aided communication and control.